Uniper: History

 The split of the majority of E.ON's 'upstream' electricity generation business from its 'downstream' retail and distribution business was first announced in April 2015.
 The company became active on 1 January 2016, with 14,000 employees and is expecting an operating profit (EBITDA) of €4 billion.
 Arranged below Uniper SE were the Uniper Beteiligungs GmbH and the Uniper Holding GmbH, the latter functioning as holding company for the operative companies such as the Uniper Kraftwerke GmbH.
 The only nuclear plants in Uniper are Swedish, because German government rules aim to stop companies avoiding nuclear clean-up costs.

 In June 2016, the shareholders' meetings of E.ON SE and Uniper SE decided to spin off Uniper from E.ON.
 It took place through a retrospective transfer of Uniper's business to 195 million new shares created by an increase in noncash capital as of January 1, 2016.
 It was intended to deconsolidate Uniper from E.ON in the first half of 2017.
 E.ON sold a 53% stake in the business through a listing on the Frankfurt Stock Exchange on 12 September 2016.

 In November 2017, Uniper completed the sale of its stake in the Russian gas field Yuzhno-Russkoye.
 The Uniper share of 25% was sold for €1.749 billion, plus the transferred liquid funds to the Austrian OMV Group.

 In September 2017, Finnish power company Fortum announced it would buy E.ON's remaining 47% stake in Uniper and make a bid for the other 53% held by other shareholders, valuing Uniper at €8 billion.
 A takeover bid was submitted on 7 November 2017.
 E.ON accepted the offer on 8 January 2018.
 Fortum acquired, in total, a 47.35% stake.
 The deal was completed on 26 June 2018, after approval by various authorities.
 As of August 18, 2020, Fortum held a 75.01% stake in Uniper.

 On 4 July 2019, Uniper and EPH ("Energetický a průmyslový holding a.s.") signed the agreements for the sale of Uniper's activities in France.
 The scope of transaction includes Uniper's French sales business, two gas-fired power plants in Saint-Avold (Lorraine), two coal-fired power plants in Saint-Avold and Gardanne (Provence), the biomass power plant "Provence 4 Biomasse" in Gardanne and wind and solar power plants.

+In 2025, Uniper sold its power plant in Gönyű, Hungary to Veolia.